until 1654, the Erie (Nation du Chat) lived near Lake Erie and north of the Ohio/Allegheny River

 Source: ESRI, ArcGIS Online

-In 1670, John Lederer met four "stranger-Indians" at Akenatzy, an island that may have been on the Tennessee River, during one of his westward explorations from Tidewater Virginia.
-Lederer understood the Rickohocans were the last of 50 who had fled south.
-With optimism that he may have found a path to the Pacific Ocean, he speculated they lived on an waterway that connected to California:5
+In 1670, John Lederer met four "stranger-Indians" at Akenatzy, an island occupied by Occaneechi (likely Ocanneechi Island at the confluence of the Dan and Staunton Rivers), during his second westward exploration from Tidewater Virginia.
+Lederer understood the strangers were Rickahocans, the last of a group which had fled south.
+With optimism that he may have found a path to the Pacific Ocean, Lederer speculated they had come from a land with a waterway that connected to California:9

-Lederer was intrigued by a mineral they used to paint their faces and interested in learning the geography of lands to his west and north, but conflicts between the Rickohocans and their Native American hosts caused him to move on:6
+The colonial explorer was intrigued by a mineral the used to paint the Rickahocan faces, and of course was interested in learning the geography of lands to his west and north.
+After the surprising murder of the Rickahocan visitors by the Occaneechi, for no apparent cause, Lederer decided to move on:10

 explorer John Lederer encountered Native Americans west of the Blue Ridge that he labelled "Rickohocans" (note: west is towards top of the map)